Hongwu Emperor: Assessment

 Modern historians, influenced by a strong aversion towards the dictators of the 20th century, an anti-monarchist mindset, and a tendency to psychoanalyze personalities, often place a heavy emphasis on the despotic nature of the Hongwu Emperor's regime and attribute it to paranoia, or more generally, to some form of mental illness.
-They primarily view him as a dictator whose irrational actions and paranoia have resulted in the loss of countless lives.
+They primarily view him as a dictator whose irrational actions and paranoia resulted in the loss of countless lives.
 Other approaches examine him within the context of his time and personal experiences.
 This perspective highlights the impact of his life experiences on his goals and the methods he employed to achieve them.
 His impoverished and unstable upbringing is considered a crucial period in which he developed his personal philosophy.

 The Hongwu Emperor is widely regarded as one of the most influential and remarkable rulers in Chinese history, regardless of which aspect of his life is emphasized.
 His reforms had a lasting impact on the Chinese state and society for centuries to come.
-In order to establish a well-ordered and virtuous society, he adopted Zhu Xi's version of Neo-Confucianism as the state ideology, which greatly contributed to its widespread adoption.
+To establish a well-ordered and virtuous society, he adopted Zhu Xi's version of Neo-Confucianism as the state ideology, which greatly contributed to its widespread adoption.

-The abolition of the Grand Secretariat and the reform of central administrative bodies resulted in the loss of a strong representative for officials.
+The abolition of the Grand Secretariat and the reform of central administrative bodies resulted in the loss of strong representation for officials.
 This led to a significant increase in the ruler's power and marked a departure from the Song and Yuan empires, where the emperor's authority was limited.
 Instead, it established a more despotic rule that continued through the Qing dynasty.
-Alternatively, some argue that the unification of the country under a centralized state with an all-powerful emperor during the Ming dynasty was the culmination of a long process that began with the Qin and Han dynasties.
+The Ming dynasty saw the culmination of a long trend toward political unification under strong imperial rule, a form of rule first realized in the Qin and Han dynasties.

+Although the political superstructure created by the Hongwu Emperor collapsed in a civil war shortly after his death, the administrative institutions established during his reign—including the central and local government, provincial administration, and the fiscal and examination systems—proved remarkably durable, surviving with only minor modifications until the end of imperial China.
+The census, land registration and tax system, and the Weisuo military system all endured until the end of the dynasty.